anirudhc-git/RIXS_FeSi/README.md

 5. To run the code for a single input case **./MatEls refine_new.dat matsTTH150TH120.dat 32 729 24 150 120 708.8**.
 Include an & at the end to run in the background.
 It took about 24 minutes on my Macbook Pro (M1).
 If your computer supports more threads, change THREAD_NUM from 6 to higher on line 40 of MatEls.cpp.
 For running a batch together **(./MatEls refine_new.dat matsTTH150TH10.dat 32 729 24 150 10 708.8;  ./MatEls refine_new.dat matsTTH150TH30.dat 32 729 24 150 30 708.8; ./MatEls refine_new.dat matsTTH150TH45.dat 32 729 24 150 45 708.8; ./MatEls refine_new.dat matsTTH150TH68.dat 32 729 24 150 68 708.8; ./MatEls refine_new.dat matsTTH150TH120.dat 32 729 24 150 120 708.8; ./MatEls refine_new.dat matsTTH70TH10.dat 32 729 24 70 10 708.8; ./MatEls refine_new.dat matsTTH70TH30.dat 32 729 24 70 30 708.7; ./MatEls refine_new.dat matsTTH70TH60.dat 32 729 24 70 60 708.6)&**

 6. The data generated contains the appropriate occupied/unoccupied states, the energy levels and appropriate transition matrix elements needed for the RIXS calculation.
+Since each file is quite big (> 500Mb) we have not included them here.
 Now compile the program to compute the RIXS spectrum from the generated data on Mac as **clang++ rixs_matels.cpp -o rixs_matels** (or replace clang++ with g++ for GCC).
 Try executing ./rixs_matels to see the usage.

 7. To generate the RIXS data for 2θ = 150°, execute **(./rixs_matels matsTTH150TH10.dat 1.13 0.8 0.075 1.; ./rixs_matels matsTTH150TH30.dat 1.13 0.8 0.075 1.; ./rixs_matels matsTTH150TH45.dat 1.13 0.8 0.075 1.; ./rixs_matels matsTTH150TH68.dat 1.13 0.8 0.075 1.; ./rixs_matels matsTTH150TH120.dat 1.13 0.8 0.075 1.)&**

 8. For 2θ = 70°, we need to modify the the inputs since omega_in is slightly different **(./rixs_matels matsTTH70TH10.dat 1.13 0.8 0.075 1.; ./rixs_matels matsTTH70TH30.dat 1.03 0.8 0.075 1.; ./rixs_matels matsTTH70TH60.dat 0.93 0.8 0.075 1.)&**

+9. The genetared files (for example **rixs_matsTTH150TH120.dat**) can be plotted directly to visualise the RIXS spectrum.
+For example run the command **plot 'rixs_matsTTH150TH120.dat' u 1:2 w lp
+** on Gnuplot.